-Why we Can't Blame an "Embedded" Bladder Infection for Symptoms
+Can We Blame an "Embedded" Bladder Infection for IC Symptoms?

-With how the symptoms of interstitial cystitis resemble those of a UTI, it's always been tempting to assume the symptoms are simply an undetected bladder infection.
+The symptoms of interstitial cystitis closely resemble those of a UTI, so it's always been tempting to assume IC symptoms are simply an undetected or embedded bladder infection.

 Recent (and exciting) advances in the field of urine testing are allowing us to better understand the natural microbiome of the bladder.
 We are learning that everyone - both those with and without symptoms - have natural bacteria in the bladder.
 This is similar to how we have a natural microbiome in the gut or vaginal canal.